 Some patients may be sensitive to treatment with Sulfasalazine.
 Various desensitization-like regimens have been reported to be effective in 34 of 53 patients,4 7 of 8 patients,5 and 19 of 20 patients.6 These regimens suggest starting with a total daily dose of 50 to 250 mg Sulfasalazine initially, and doubling it every 4 to 7 days until the desired therapeutic level is achieved.
 If the symptoms of sensitivity recur, Sulfasalazine should be discontinued.
 Desensitization should not be attempted in patients who have a history of agranulocytosis, or who have experienced an anaphylactoid reaction while previously receiving Sulfasalazine.

 How is Sulfasalazine Supplied

-Sulfasalazine Tablets USP, 500 mg are round, gold-colored, scored tablets, debossed "5904" and "V" on one side and plain on the reverse side.
+Sulfasalazine tablets, 500 mg, are round, gold-colored, scored tablets, monogrammed "G500".
 They are available in the following package sizes:

 - Mogadam M, et al. Pregnancy in inflammatory bowel disease: effect of Sulfasalazine and corticosteroids on fetal outcome.
 Gastroenterology 1981;80:72–6.